Available on Fab

 Q: The Boot Loader warns "LevelToOpenOnComplete was not found."

-A: The level name you entered doesn't match any package on disk.
-The Boot Loader validates the level before attempting the transition to prevent crashes.
+A: The level name you entered does not match any package available to the current runtime.
+The Boot Loader validates the level before attempting the transition to prevent crashes and silent failed travel.
 Check that:

 1. The level name matches exactly (case-sensitive on some platforms).